rosshudgins/rosshudginsdotdev/content/posts/2020-04-29-thoughts-on-omscs-halfway-through.md

 ### Data and Visual Analytics

 Honestly, I didn't watch any lectures for [this course](https://www.omscs.gatech.edu/cse-6242-data-visual-analytics).
 Seeing how quickly the course filled up and how long the waitlist tends to get, I was really surprised at the lack of quality.
 Assignments didn't have issues and the TAs graded everything in good time, but the whole course just felt lackluster and in terms of preparing us for real-world projects, this course was nowhere near enough.
+There were no exams - only assignments and a group project.

 The semester that I took this course coincided with the coronavirus pandemic, so the instructors generously awarded us extra points on some assignments in case any of us were affected.
 I ended up with an 89 average that somehow got rounded up to an A.